 The Calvin news office is doing a series of faculty profiles and in June featured our own Prof. Jim Jadrich.

 The Honorable Vern Ehlers, class of '56 and former professor in our department, was the first physicist to become a member of the United States Congress, in 1993.
 He was joined by Rush Holt D-NJ in 1998 and now Bill Foster D-IL.
 All three were featured in a June 10, 2008 New York Times article, joking that, at this rate, physicists will be a majority in congress by mid-century!

 In April, students graduating with honors were celebrated at Honors Convocation.
 10% of those graduating with honors were from our department!
-From left to right: physics majors Kathy Hoogeboom, John Van Dyke, Jessie Taylor, astronomy minor John VanderHeide, and physics major Ross Norman.
-Not shown: physics major (and music major) Armin Karim.
+They were: Physics majors Kathy Hoogeboom, Armin Karim (and music major), Ross Norman, Jessie Taylor, John Van Dyke, and astronomy minor John VanderHeide,

 The total lunar eclipse on February 20 brought over 100 people to the Calvin Observatory, and was featured in a photo essay in Chimes.

 Back in 2003, Andrew Vanden Heuvel ('04) was the first Calvin student to discover an asteroid, subsequently named 128177 Griffioen.
 He now teaches astronomy at Prairie High School in Racine, Wisconsin and is leading his students through the same process of discovery.
 Using data from the Calvin-Rehoboth Observatory, the high school students found an asteroid in January 2008.
 The story was covered by Racine station WISN (article and video - Andrew as "Mr. Van"), by Grand Rapids station WZZM (article), and the Calvin Chimes (article - Andrew as "Golden Boy").
 It was later covered in the alumni magazine (article).